 It's also one of the very few eateries at MBS where you can't use your Sands Rewards card. (i.e. no "discount" when dining there.)

-Personally, I wouldn't dine here again.
-(If I wanted a pork soup, I would have the pork and tofu soup at Putien instead.
-Yes, I know it's not Japanese.)
+Verdict: Personally, I wouldn't dine here again.
+However, it is probably the cheapest Japanese you can get at MBS.
+(If I wanted a pork soup, I would have the pork, cabbage, and tofu soup at Putien instead.
+Yes, I know it's not Japanese but it settles my soup cravings.)

 Nearest Carpark: North (Green Zone)